Mikhail Sergeyevich Gorbachev was born in the northern Caucasus, studied law at Moscow University and joined the CPSU (Communist Party) in 1952.

 During the Chernenko administration (1984 – 1985) he was chair of the Foreign Affairs Commission.
 On Chernenko’s death in 1985, he was appointed party leader and served as Soviet president and general secretary of the Communist Party from 1985 to 1991.

 He initiated wide-ranging reforms and broad economic restructuring and introduced campaigns against alcoholism, corruption, and inefficiency.

 In the 1988 presidential election by members of the Soviet parliament, he was the sole candidate, resulting in him serving as president of the Supreme Soviet from 1988 to 1991.

-During this time he introduced liberal reforms at home – perestroika (reconstruction) and glasnost (openness) – with the aim of decreasing the authority and corruption of central government and promoting democracy and greater civil liberties.
+During this time, he introduced liberal reforms at home – perestroika (reconstruction) and glasnost (openness) – with the aim of decreasing the authority and corruption of the central government and promoting democracy and greater civil liberties.

 The industrial sector was modernised and encouraged to become self-sufficient.